RESEARCHING AND DOCUMENTING ENDANGERED LANGUAGES OF KINNAUR (SHUMCHO, JANGRAMI, SUNNAMI, ORAS BOLI)

 As a consequence of modern life finding its way also into remote Himalayan villages, all these languages are under increasing pressure from Hindi.
 The influence of Hindi, which is the administrative language as well as the language of instruction in schools and also the language of the mass media (TV, Bollywood, newspapers, etc.), can be felt at all levels and constitutes a serious threat to the long-term survival of the small languages.
 Nowadays all speakers are bilingual with Hindi, and it can already be observed in many places that children are raised exclusively in Hindi and that the local languages are no longer passed on to them – a trend which is not likely to be reversed.
 Research on these languages together with documentary work is therefore a matter of urgency.

-Since previously next to no research has been done on any of these languages, the project engages not only in investigating the lexicon, phonology and grammar (morphology, syntax, semantics) of the respective languages but also in building a body of resources such as an annotated (translated, glossed, analyzed and commented) corpus of recorded “texts” (e.g. narratives, conversations/interviews, etc.) and other linguistic materials that document the language in its actual use in different situations and contexts, accompanied by ancillary videographic documentation.
+Since previously next to no research had been done on any of these languages, the project engages not only in investigating the lexicon, phonology and grammar (morphology, syntax, semantics) of the respective languages but also in building a body of resources such as an annotated (translated, glossed, analyzed and commented) corpus of recorded “texts” (e.g. narratives, conversations/interviews, etc.) and other linguistic materials that document the language in its actual use in different situations and contexts, accompanied by ancillary videographic documentation.
 All primary data are collected in fieldwork.
+Thanks to the well-established contacts with local speakers in Kinnaur the research activities can be also carried on via modern communication media when there is no possibility to travel to the research area.
 The project is thus firmly embedded in the Phonogrammarchiv’s infrastructure: it ensures the combination of fieldwork and research, audio-visual documentation, and archiving under a single roof.
 Constituting a part of the Phonogrammarchiv’s Himalayan key collection, the project thereby not only contributes to the Phonogrammarchiv’s holdings but interfaces synergetically, and to mutual benefit, with various key areas in the Phonogrammarchiv’s agenda such as fieldwork experience, field recording methodology, or the description and organization of data and audio-visual documentation, and the archiving thereof.